rattlesnakey/rattlesnakey.github.io/_pages/about.md

 <!-- During my undergraduate study, I interned at [AICLR](https://yuyanziyuan.blcu.edu.cn/index.htm) (语言资源高精尖创新中心) and Xiaomi AI Lab, where I was fortunate to work with Prof. [Liner Yang](https://yuyanziyuan.blcu.edu.cn/info/1032/2481.htm) and Dr. [Yanran Li](https://www.aminer.cn/profile/Yanran%20Li/53f42c51dabfaee02ac50cf3). -->
 <!-- <br> -->
 My primary research interests are in the field of **Natural Language Processing** and **Data Mining**.
-Currently, I am actively conducting research on their **interdisciplinary applications (e.g., Finance, Educational and Cognitive Science)**.
+Currently, I am actively conducting research on their **interdisciplinary applications (e.g., Finance, Education and Cognitive Science)**.
 I am also exploring the possibility of **enrolling in a Ph.D. program for the Fall of 2025**.
 If there are any opportunities for collaboration, please feel free to reach out to me at your convenience.